Mervat Amin

-Mervat Mostafa Amin (ميرفت مصطفى أمين; born November 24, 1946) is an Egyptian actress.
+Mervat Mostafa Amin (ميرفت مصطفى أمين; born November 24, 1948) is an Egyptian actress.

 Early life

-She was born in El Minya to Mohammed Mostafa Amin, a doctor from Upper Egypt,She was raised in Heliopolis and has a bachelor's degree in English Literature from Ain Shams University.
+She was born in El Minya to Mohammed Mostafa Amin, a doctor from Upper Egypt and a Scottish mother, the headmistress of the Primary Section of the English School in Cairo.
+She was raised in Heliopolis and has a bachelor's degree in English Literature from Ain Shams University.
+Mervat Amin's uncle is Egyptian military figure Abdel Moneim Amin, who was a member of the Free Officers Movement, and the Ambassador of Egypt to West Germany.

 Career

 Amin's film debut in Egyptian cinema was in Nfus Ha'irah (1968) with Ahmed Mazhar (1917-2002), followed by her role with Salah Zulfikar (1926-1993) in Thalath Nesaa (1968) and her fame came when she took her first leading role, with Abdel Halim Hafez (1929-1977) in his last film, Abi foq al-Shagara (1969).

 From there she became one of the most successful Egyptian actresses in the 1970s and early 1980s during which she starred in many Egyptian films.

 Personal life

 Mervat Amin has been married five times.
 Notably, she was briefly married to Egyptian guitarist Omar Khorshid, then to the renowned Egyptian actor Hussein Fahmy from 1974 to 1986 when the marriage ended in divorce.
 They have one daughter, Menna.